premtej007/SalesDataProcessor/README.md

 **Problem**: Amazon actively blocks scrapers with CAPTCHAs and rate limiting

 **Solution**:
-- Use realistic browser headers
+- Use realistic browser headers with modern Chrome user-agent
 - Implement multiple DOM selectors (Amazon changes their HTML frequently)
-- Provide fallback content if scraping fails
+- **Fallback to mock data** when Amazon blocks requests (for demonstration purposes)
-- Timeout protection (10 seconds max)
+- Timeout protection (15 seconds max)
+- In production, this would use Amazon's official Product Advertising API or a paid scraping service

 ### Challenge 2: AI Response Consistency